-When tokens are used in a survey and the user is screened out due to a quota, then the according token entry is marked with the letter "Q" in the Completed column.
-That way the token is invalidated and the survey participant can't re-start the survey.
+When tokens are used in a survey and the user is screened out due to a quota, then the respective token entry from the survey responses table is marked with the letter "Q" in the completed column from the survey responses table.
+The token is invalidated in this way and the survey participant cannot restart the survey.

 The role of the following examples is to better explain the role of quotas and their usage within the LimeSurvey environment.
 Before continuing reading the below examples, please take into account that: